Adhito/learning_analytics/README.md

-## Repo created for KSS Session 01 Datasets and Notebook
+## Repo created for Data Science overview with topic of EDA